 After you’re injured, it helps if you raise it above the level of your heart.
 This trick uses gravity to help keep your bruise as small as can be.
 When the sore spot is below the level of your heart, the blood there pools more easily, which can make the bruise larger.
 But when the sore spot is lifted above your heart, more blood will flow back to your heart.

-For best results, combine steps: Rest the bruise and raise it above the level of your heart at the same time.
-You can also place ice on the injured spot in 10-minute segments.
+For best results, combine steps: Rest the bruise and raise it above the level of your heart.

 Compression is when you put pressure on the injured area.
 It can help ease any swelling caused by the bruise.
 It’s best to use an elastic bandage and wrap the area firmly but not too tight.

 Your pain should begin to subside about 3 days after you were bruised.
 In the meantime, if the bruise really hurts or is swollen, you can take over-the-counter drugs to relieve your pain.
 NSAIDs, such as ibuprofen or naproxen can be used, though there is a slight increase in bleeding especially in elderly patients or in those already on a blood thinner.